Sunday, November 25, 2018

 And if we're going to include one batch of hits, we might as well have a second volume with the remainder of the hits.
 Again, I used an existing compilation cover and altered the graphics.

-So here are five full albums that Sun could have issued with no repeated tracks.
-Plus two best-of compilations.
-You have to wonder what record companies were thinking back then, but perhaps there wasn't much thought put into albums at all.
+So here are five full albums that Sun could have issued without repeated tracks, plus two best-of compilations.
+You have to wonder what record companies were thinking back then, but perhaps not much thought was put into albums at all.

 Sunday, November 4, 2018